That part of a wall (exterior wall) assembly that restricts the passage of air.

 Awning windows are an excellent choice for increasing light and ventilation into your home.
 On their own, or in combination with other types of windows, awning windows can be installed above or below other windows, or above doors.
 They are hinged at the top and open outwards at the bottom.

-A bay window is a window made up of two angle framed window sides running at 30 or 45 degrees and a framed front window that runs parallel to the outer wall of the home to form polygonal shape.
+A bay window is a window made up of two angle framed window sides running at 30 or 45 degrees and a framed front window that runs parallel to the outer wall of the home to form a polygonal shape.
+More on Bay Windows.